ScratchAddons/website-v2/content/docs/develop/userscripts/about-userscripts.md

 ## Localizing userscripts

 Addon userscripts sometimes need to reference English words or sentences.
-Make sure not to hardcode them in the code, so that they can be part of the translation process.
+Make sure not to hardcode them, so that they can be part of the translation process.

 {{< admonition error >}}
 ```js